-A hand-knotted Oriental rug can cost thousands of dollars, and with proper care can last a lifetime.
-Oriental and area rugs are valuable investments that can be a beautiful centerpiece and the main focal point of any room in your home.
+A hand-knotted Oriental rug can cost thousands of dollars.
+Proper care can make it last a lifetime.
+Oriental and area rugs are valuable investments that can be a beautiful centrepiece and the main focal point of any room in your home.

-A wide variety of rugs are made up of specialty materials that can be hard to clean let alone repair, and this makes Do-it-yourself (DIY) rug cleaning dangerous.
-You can easily damage specialty material beyond repair if you try to tackle the task without the proper knowledge and experience.
+A wide variety of rugs are made up of special materials that can be hard to clean, let alone repair, and this makes Do-it-yourself (DIY) rug cleaning dangerous.
+You can easily damage special material beyond repair if you try to tackle the task without the proper knowledge and experience.

 - Vacuum the rug front and back to remove surface dirt.
-Use the brush attachment to remove pet hair.
-Take the rug outside and lay flat on a waterproof surface.
-A driveway or patio is perfect.
+Move the rug outdoors and place on a dry surface. .

-- Apply the cleaning solution with a sponge or soft bristled brush and work it into a lather.
-Allow the cleaner to sit on the rug for 5 minutes.
-Use your garden hose to rinse the rug off.
-Use a wet/dry vacuum to remove as much water as possible from the rug.
-Leave the rug outdoors until it is completely dry before returning the clean area rug to its place in the house.
+- Apply the rug shampoo with a sponge or soft-bristled brush and work it into a lather.
+It should sit for about 5 minutes.
+Leave the cleaner on the rug for 5 minutes.
+If you are cleaning outside you can rinse with the garden or a wet/dry vacuum to remove as much water as possible.
+Let the rug dry completely and then you can bring it indoors.
 You may need to flip it over and allow the rug to dry one side at a time.

 If this seems daunting or you simply don’t have the time, contact Lakeshore Cleaning and Restoration and one of our experts will be happy to assist you.

-Lakeshore also offers wall to wall residential carpet cleaning and for the office building we offer commercial carpet cleaning.
+Lakeshore also offers wall to wall residential carpet cleaning and for office buildings, we offer commercial carpet cleaning.